 Security researcher Bobby Rauch identified seven different vulnerabilities in Microsoft Teams.
 These flaws can be used in a series to achieve a new attacking technique named GIFShell attack.
-The GIFShell attack is capable of creating a reverse shell between a user and an attacker.
+However, The GIFShell attack is capable of creating a reverse shell between a user and an attacker.
 These crafted GIFs are created by embedding some commands.
-As sending and receiving messages are through Teams API, EDR or other network monitoring tools cannot detect this activity.
+As sending and receiving messages is through Teams API, EDR or other network monitoring tools cannot detect this activity.
 Therefore we require a network vulnerability management tool in this situation.

-Below are the seven different vulnerabilities that result to GIFShell attack:
+Below are the seven different vulnerabilities that result in GIFShell attacks:

 - The external attacker can send attachments to a user, as by default Microsoft Teams allows External Teams collaboration that results in bypassing security controls.

-- Microsoft Teams messages are stored in plain text with low privileges which allows attacker to scan the logfile.
+- Microsoft Teams messages are stored in plain text with low privileges, which allows attackers to scan the log file.

 - Microsoft Team renders GIFs through Microsoft Team cards.
-This allows attacker to send Out of bounds HTTP and DNS request that will attempt to fetch these crafted GIFs.
+This allows attackers to send Out of bounds HTTP and DNS requests that will attempt to fetch these crafted GIFs.
 This cannot be detected, as data exfiltration is done through Microsoft’s server.

 - Microsoft Teams do not validate the base64 encoded GIFs.
 Thus, sending malicious commands through GIF is possible.

-The attacker will run client side server (stager) at victim’s machine which he might have sent through some social engineering technique.
-The server will keep continuously listening to the log file ($HOME\AppData\Roaming\Microsoft\Teams\IndexedDB\https_teams.microsoft.com_0.indexeddb.leveldb\*.log) where Microsoft Teams is adding messages received by the victim.
+The attacker will run a client-side server (stager) on the victim’s machine, which he might have sent through some social engineering technique.
+However, the server will keep continuously listening to the log file ($HOME\AppData\Roaming\Microsoft\Teams\IndexedDB\https_teams.
+Microsoft.com_0.indexeddb.leveldb\*.log) where Microsoft Teams is adding messages received by the victim.
 The server is able to read the logs because the log file has low privileges.

-On scanning the log file, the server looks for encoded GIF that is received as a message by the victim.
-It checks if the C&C server sent any commands, executes the same and responds with an encoded URL as explained below.
+On scanning the log file, the server looks for an encoding GIF that is receiving as a message by the victim.
+It checks if the C&C server sent any commands, executes the same, and responds with an encoded URL, as explained below.

-Microsoft Teams card renders GIF by sending request in the form of “https://urlp.asm.skype.com/v1/url/content?url=HTTP-GIF-LOCATION.gif” which is not validated by Microsoft teams.
+Microsoft Teams card renders GIFs by sending a request as “https://urlp.asm.skype.com/v1/url/content?url=HTTP-GIF-LOCATION.gif,” which is invalid for Microsoft Teams.

-As a result, the client side server (stager) appends the encoded response with a URL which will be sent to the Attacker’s IP as follows.
+As a result, the client-side server (stager) appends the encoding response with a URL that is going to the Attacker’s IP as follows.

-The above generated URL will be added to Microsoft Teams card and sent to attacker’s channel in Microsoft Teams through webhook [Webhook is a way for one application to deliver data to another app in real-time].
-While sending the card, a GET request will be sent to the attacker IP by Microsoft Teams through the following URL.
+The above-generated URL will be added to the Microsoft Teams card and sent to the attacker’s channel in Microsoft Teams through Webhook [Webhook is a way for one application to deliver data to another app in real time].
+While sending the card, a GET request is going to the attacker’s IP by Microsoft Teams through the following URL.

 The Command and Control Server running at the attacker’s machine will listen to the GET requests coming to his machine.
-As soon as the GET request is received, the C2C server will extract the response sent by the client machine through the Microsoft Teams card.
-The attacker successfully recieves the response of the command he sent through the encoded GIF.
+As soon as the GET request is finally receiving here, the C2C server will extract the response sent by the client machine through the Microsoft Teams card.
+The attacker successfully receives the response of the command he sent through the encoded GIF.

 Exploitation Credit:Mohamed Faiz (@mohamed)